An ACT Government Website

 • rotate vaccines to ensure the oldest stock is used first

-• vaccine fridges must be continuously monitored using a temperature data logger
+• vaccine fridges must be continuously monitored at 5-minute intervals using a temperature data logger

 Cold chain breaches